soundpadlab/BCI_Drums/README.md

 OTHER NOTES:
 1.server.py
     -comment lines: 421-436 to disable testing without headset

 2. demo.bat
     -placeholder for single starting point script file.
 Edit this once Machine Learning module is complete.

 PENDING:
-1. Buttons implementation
-2. MATLAB Machine Learning model trainer and classifier.
+1. MATLAB Machine Learning model trainer and classifier.
 You may not change the python code and keep the same for both - training and classifying.
-3. Parallel thread implementation for bci_osc in JUCE.
+2. Parallel thread implementation for bci_osc in JUCE.
 Currently, this module runs as a serial execution thereby inhibiting re-configuration of mapping.
 To re-configure mapping, the application needs to be force-killed and re-opened.

 ================================================================